gvwilson/thirdbit/_posts/2024/2024-04-20-package-manager.md

 Using a theorem prover to do this more efficiently, on the other hand, was brand new.
-I worked on a theorem prover for modal logics for my master's degree, but it used a completely different approach and was thirty-nine years ago.
+(I worked on a theorem prover for modal logics for my master's degree, but it used a completely different approach and that was thirty-nine years ago.)
 I almost gave up on [Z3][z3] several times—its documenation is terrible—but then I stumbled across [this talk by Andreas Zeller][zeller_talk] and things started to make sense.